authorkipps/100-days-of-code/log.md

 **Thoughts**: Start with Ok picking up idea, click and show the content but then stuck, don't know what to do which next.
 So I change it to a codewars challenger, then do some exercise on FCC.
 Feel myself into the water.

 **Link to work**: [https://codepen.io/authorkipps/pen/ZvxBoy]

+### Day 10: January 12, 2018

+**To day's Progress:** Free code and althorithms.

+**Thought**: Almost die, stuck at time, I just want to do another things not about coding.
+Feel exhaust, stress, I just do at 30minutes.
+It's so hard.
+I just want to skip this session.

+**Link to work**: []